 We’ve seen some odd things in Bristol, but we’ve never seen a house that’s been built on its head before.
-But at Bristol’s very own Upside Down House, which opened in February 2025, that’s changed.
-It’s been built on the iconic Harbourside, right next door to our science centre, We The Curious – which celebrates its 25th anniversary this year.
+At Bristol’s very own Upside Down House, which opened in February 2025, we’ve found a topsy-turvy photo opportunity.
+Built on the iconic Harbourside, right next door to our science centre, We The Curious, who’s ready to move in?

 What is an Upside Down House?

-“We are thrilled to be opening a brand new location in the heart of Bristol, and the only one in the South West!” said Alex Barbary, Associate Director at Upside Down House UK.
+“We are thrilled to be opening a brand new location in the heart of Bristol, and the only one in the South West!” said Alex Barbary, Associate Director.
 “Bristol’s quirky blend of culture and entertainment makes it the perfect setting for our unique attraction.”

 What does it look like?

 Upside Down House is open Monday to Sunday, 10am to 8pm, with tickets from £6.45 per person.
 You can purchase yours online now or head to the ticket office outside.
-To learn more about Upside Down House head here.
+To learn more, head here.